33 Indian Main Dishes You’ll Love to Make

 Save this one for a special occasion—mughlai chicken, like most Northern cuisine, is a rich dish heavy on the cream.
 Made with ghee (clarified butter) and chicken thighs, it uses the usual spice blend of cumin, coriander, bay leaves, cloves, green cardamom and cinnamon sticks.
 This one also gets an extra dash of luxurious creaminess from the addition of ground almonds.
 This is best paired with crispy, soft garlic naan.

-One of the most popular vegetarian North Indian dishes, chole refers to the spicy garbanzo bean and tomato gravy (also known as chana masala), while bhature are the fluffy deep-fried flatbreads served alongside it.
+One of the most popular vegetarian North Indian recipes, chole refers to the spicy garbanzo bean and tomato gravy (also known as chana masala), while bhature are the fluffy deep-fried flatbreads served alongside it.
 Brimming with garam masala, turmeric, red chili powder and dried mango (amchur) powder, the gravy is a tangy delight full of protein, which goes perfectly with soft, crispy bhature.
 (P.S.
 You can also make chole in a slow cooker!)

 Another popular North Indian vegetarian dish, dal makhani is a creamy preparation made with black lentils (urad dal) and served with roti.
 The gravy is made with cream and tomato puree, and spiced with cumin, cardamom, cloves, cinnamon, bay leaves, ginger, garlic, red chili powder and sometimes dry fenugreek leaves (kasuri methi).
 A hot piece of charcoal is sometimes dropped into the final mixture to infuse a smoky flavor into the gravy.